stephanfr/Cork/README.md

 ## Building the code

+Cork uses the C++20 standard and requires the std::span<> template which was introduced in gcc version 10, therefore to compile GCC V10 or better is required.

 After cloning the repository, run the setup_thirdparty.sh script in the root of the repository.
 This script will download and install a number of dependencies, such as the Boost libraries and Intel's Threading Building Blocks.

 After that, CMake configure and make should be all that is needed.